garlic-lover/cellularSequencer/README.md

 ### Requirements

 Open on a desktop browser (no mobile support yet).
+Use chrome for a better experience.

 ### `Quick play`